LibraryofVA/MakingHistory-transcribe-2.0/README.md

 Making History: Transcribe 2.0,
 =====================

-Transcribe is built upon the open-source generosity of George Mason University's [Center for History and New Media](http://chnm.gmu.edu/) and was an original creation by the amazing staff at [The University of Iowa Libraries] (http://www.lib.uiowa.edu/).
-Their project, DIYHistory|transcribe, can be found at [http://diyhistory.lib.uiowa.edu/] (http://diyhistory.lib.uiowa.edu/) with their github repository located at [github.com/ui-libraries] (https://github.com/ui-libraries).
+Transcribe is built upon the open-source generosity of George Mason University's [Center for History and New Media](http://chnm.gmu.edu/) and was an original creation by the amazing staff at [The University of Iowa Libraries](http://www.lib.uiowa.edu/).
+Their project, DIYHistory|transcribe, can be found at [http://diyhistory.lib.uiowa.edu/](http://diyhistory.lib.uiowa.edu/) with their github repository located at [github.com/ui-libraries](https://github.com/ui-libraries).
 A pervious version of this project can be found at [Making History: Transcribe](https://github.com/LibraryofVA/MakingHistory-transcribe).

 Overview
 --------
 [Making History - Transcribe](http://www.virginiamemory.com/transcribe/) is a tool for engaging users in transcribing handwritten documents, making them more searchable and enhancing them for research.
-Transcribe is built on the [Omeka] (http://omeka.org/) content management system and uses the [Scripto] (http://scripto.org/) plugin to facilitate transcription.
-[Scripto] (http://scripto.org/) uses [MediaWiki] (http://www.mediawiki.org/wiki/MediaWiki), which allows users to continually improve upon work that has already been done.
+Transcribe is built on the [Omeka](http://omeka.org/) content management system and uses the [Scripto](http://scripto.org/) plugin to facilitate transcription.
+[Scripto](http://scripto.org/) uses [MediaWiki](http://www.mediawiki.org/wiki/MediaWiki), which allows users to continually improve upon work that has already been done.
 UI-Libraries made significant additions to the Scripto plugin, created a new Omeka theme, and customized other Omeka plugins to style and scale for a library production environment.
 In this project the Library of Virginia is completing further customizations and updating software to the versions listed below.

 ##Requirements
 Transcribe was built on the following: